-Parallel Shores is an immersive Sculpture Installation that shows the transformative process of working between Gainesville and my hometown and the insights and comparisons that I make between the two places.
-This installation features a collection of works that consider the inherent methods with which we explore and define spaces.
+Parallel Shores (Phase II) is an immersive Sculpture Installation that shows the transformative process of working between Gainesville and my hometown and the insights and comparisons that I make between the two places.
+This installation features a collection of works that consider the methods with which we explore and define natural spaces.
 Many were inspired by scientific processes, collection, and exploration to create a space between nature and culture.

-Curiosity is at the forefront of my work, I combine the ideas of voyeurism, perspective, and memories in relation to curiosity.
+Curiosity is at the forefront of my work.
+I combine voyeurism, perspective, and memories in relation to curiosity.
 Spaces where collections are stored, protected, categorized, and documented are of particular interest, with a focus on the museum crate, or shipping crate, as a vehicle to create works dealing with movement and the psychology of collecting.
 I identify with the object of the shipping crate, shipping myself between school, my hometown, and occasionally across the world has in the past made it a struggle to live in Gainesville.
-However, my feelings of discomfort about this place have changed drastically to feelings of great comfort.
+However, my feelings of discomfort about this place have changed drastically turned to feelings of great comfort.

 This body of work reflects these ideas in the form of a series of wooden vessels, documentational tools, and manipulated natural objects that incorporate elements of the local landscape into their design.
 Additionally a forest of trees, vessels full of lake water, and preserved specimens are shown as a way of mapping and mindfully analyzing the environment.

 Installation at Superfun!
 Site 2117 Sw 6th St Gainesville, FL